T

 cafe

 The birthplace of the original Portuguese custard tart (Pastel de Nata).
-Enjoy these warm, flaky pastries dusted with cinnamon and powdered sugar, made from a secret recipe since 1837.
+Experience the authentic, warm, and flaky pastry dusted with cinnamon and powdered sugar in its historic setting.

 • There's often a queue, but it moves quickly.

-• You can also buy them to take away.
+• You can buy them to take away or sit inside the spacious cafe.

 MAAT (Museum of Art, Architecture and Technology)